Assyatier21/simple-cms-admin/README.md

 # Simple CMS Admin

-Welcome to the API documentation for the simple CMS Service.
-This API allows you to get an article and category as admin.
-This service using echo framework as well.
+Welcome to the Simple CMS Admin Service.
+An open-source Content Management System based on the echo framework.
+This service allows you to manage articles and categories as an admin.

 ## Getting Started